-Neal was ordained by his home church in 1986, but he never served a Baptist church.
-The dogmatism and judgmentalism of the Baptist religion pushed him to join a more progressive denomination, the United Church of Christ, and he served as the minister of a UCC congregation in Rockwell, NC, and then of a Moravian church in Winston-Salem, NC.
+Neal was ordained by his home church, the First Baptist Church of Smithfield, in 1986, but he never served a Baptist church.
+The dogmatism and judgmentalism of the Baptist religion pushed him to join a more progressive denomination, the United Church of Christ, and he served as the minister of a UCC congregation in Rockwell, NC, and then of a Moravian church in Winston-Salem.
 In 1996, Neal went back to school to earn a doctorate in psychology at Baylor University.

 While attending Baylor, he discovered the Unitarian Universalist Fellowship of Waco, Texas, and was soon hired as their part-time minister.
 Discovering Unitarian Universalism was a spiritual homecoming for Neal.
 For the first time, he experienced a religious community that respected the inherent worth and dignity of every person, encouraged a free and responsible search for truth and meaning, worked for peace and justice, and recognized the interdependent web of all existence.
 He has been a passionate advocate for Unitarian Universalist principles ever since.